lyteword/chspurgeon-tod/volume-1/psalm-18.md

 completely prevented the escape of the captive:

-## "About me the cords of hell were wound,
+About me the cords of hell were wound,

 And snares of death my footsteps bound."